Savannah has been proactively wooing out-of-state technology workers to the metro area, creating a potential bonus for rental property investors.

 - Monthly increase in home prices: 1.7%

 The HAI – or housing affordability index – compares the median family income in a market to the median price of a single-family resale home.

 Using 100 as a baseline number, the HAI index provides a ranking of the local housing market.
 The greater the affordability index number is above 100, the more affordable a market is to own a home, assuming a 20% down payment and a conventional mortgage.

-The housing affordability index for Savannah (as of July 2019) is 104 compared to 143 for the entire State of Georgia.
-This means that Savannah is one of the most expensive places to own a home in the state, indicating a potentially strong demand for rental property in the Savannah metro area.
+The housing affordability index for Savannah (as of July 2021) is 129.
+This means that Savannah is one of the more expensive places to own a home, indicating a potentially strong demand for rental property in the Savannah metro area.

 Founded back in 1733, Savannah is the oldest city in Georgia and home to the Savannah Historic District, the largest National Historic Landmark Districts in the country.
 Millions of people visit Savannah every year, attracted by the city’s historic and waterfront districts, subtropical climate, and Southern hospitality.

 - Cost of living in Savannah is 3% below the national average.